Avao

 The population of Avao is 279.

-Situated by the sea, Avao is a sub-village pito nu'u of the larger village district of Matautu which includes the villages of Fagamalo, Lelepa, Saleia, Safa'i and more recently Sato'alepai.
+Situated by the sea, Avao is a sub-village pito nu'u of the larger village district of Matautu which includes the villages of Fagamalo, Lelepa, Saleia, Safa'i and more recently Satoʻalepai.

 A turnoff south on the main road in the village leads inland to Vaipouli College and Itu o Tane Secondary School.
 The inland road is tarsealed to the schools.